ByteMind555/assurity-assignment/assurity-assignment/README.md

 Step 1: Build the application with command **mvn clean:install**

 Step 2: Open the code:
-	Class		- "**FunctionalTest.java**" in package
+	Class		- "**FunctionalTest.java**" in
 	Package		-  **com.assurity.api.test.init**

-Step 3: Run as TestNG test
+Step 3: Run as TestNG test in class FunctionalTest.java

 Step 4: Validate the output

+Note: We can enable Jenkins Jobs for the test to be triggered when the git commit hook is invoked.
+Helps in proper CI/CD pipelining.

 ## **Problem statement**

-Using the API given below create an automated test with the listed acceptance criteria:
+Using GET API given below create an automated test with the listed acceptance criteria:

 API = https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false